Sabon Gari, Nigeria: Local Government Wards

+Climate Condition

+Sabon gari local government has two major seasons which are Dry season and the raining season has the climate condition which varies according to year climate change.

 Economy

-Trading is the key economic activities of Sabon Gari, with the area hosting several markets incorporating the Samaru and Sabon Gari main markets which attracts thousands of customers buying and selling.
+Trading is the key economic activities of Sabon Gari, with the area hosting several markets incorporating the Samaru and Sabon Gari main markets which attracts thousands of customers buying and selling different kind of goods that are of human use and benefit.
 It's a home for students and academic activities with also vibrants agricultural activities.